How to combine Status Lists and Introspection¶

 Both methods must confirm active status |

 Token Introspection endpoints typically require authentication.
-The client supports:
+The client supports two methods.

 var options = new TokenIntrospectionOptions